justliam42/MSOE-notes/Classes/CPE 1500/Week 1 - Number Systems and Data Encoding.md

 170 volts out of the wall
 in real-valued (analog) signals, it boosts or interferes with the wave

 ionized chemicals kept separate in a battery creates a positive and negative side.
 As long as the sides aren't connected, there is no kinetic energy.
-Only potential energy.
-The voltage
+The when a switch closes the voltage becomes constant.
+Then we get the square wave.
+On-off behavior. (discrete behavior)
+	- this is countable
+	- countable = digital (fingers)
+	- digital abstraction